FlowPay/client-openapi/docs/general.md

 # FlowPay's commitment to the payments ecosystem

-FlowPay is both a payment institution and a start-up.

-As a Payment Service Provider (PSP), we are regulated by the Bank of Italy and we are authorised to provide payment services to our customers.
-As a start-up, we are always looking for new ideas and new ways to improve our services and help you grow your business.
+As a Payment Service Provider (PSP), FlowPay is regulated by the Bank of Italy and we are authorised to provide payment services to our customers.

 We believe that the best API a payment institution can provide is one that is tailored to the payment use case, **allowing customers to focus on their business and not the payment process**.